 Treating tonsil cancer

 The main treatments for tonsil cancer are surgery, radiotherapy and chemotherapy.
-You might have a combination of these or one treatment on its own.
+You might have a combination Open a glossary item of these or one treatment on its own.

-The tonsils are part of the oropharynx and treatment is similar to other cancers of the oropharynx.
+The tonsils are part of the oropharynx Open a glossary item.
+Treatment for tonsil cancer is similar to other cancers of the oropharynx.

 Treatment by stage